Randy P. Kamrath

 Randy P. Kamrath (born May 23, 1954) was an American politician and a farmer.

 Kamrath was born in Canby, Yellow Medicine County, Minnesota.
-Kamrath went to University of Minnesota.
+Kamrath went to the University of Minnesota.
 He lived in Canby, Minnesota with his wife Susan (née Dosland) and their family and was a farmer.
 Kamrath served in the Minnesota Senate from 1981 to 1986 and was a Republican.
 His wife's father William B. Dosland also served in the Minnesota Legislature.